Watson-class lifeboat: Fleet

+38ft, 40ft and 43ft Watson motor lifeboats

 The first Watson motor lifeboats were based on the most common pulling and sailing hulls, the 38 ft, 40 ft and 43 ft types.
 Apart from the addition of an engine and propeller, there was little to distinguish them from their sail- and oar-powered predecessors.
 The engines in the early motor types were regarded almost as an auxiliary and the boats, which had an open deck with end boxes, retained sails and oars.
 Engines from Tylor, Blake and Wolseley were used, although the Tylor was the most satisfactory and the two Blake-engined boats were re-engined with Tylors in 1914.
 Power output of the Tylors was 40 bhp which gave a speed of around seven knots.

-The first standard class of Watson motor was the 45-ft design.
-This began with the conversion of a pulling and sailing boat in 1912.
-Production of new boats began in 1919 and 22 were built between then and 1925.

-A new design appeared in 1926, marking the transition from single-engine to twin-engine layout.
-The first two 45 ft 6in boats were single-engined, but the rest were twins.
-23 were built up to 1935.